mmartinezluis/jquery-draggable/README.md

 <h1>jQuery-Draggable</h1>

 ## Problem to solve
 Create two containers with items.
-Make the items to be draggable and droppable between containers and within the containers themselves
+Make the items to be draggable and droppable between the containers and within the containers themselves

 ## Languages and tools
 The problem was solved using HTML, CSS, and jQuery JavaScript.